![]() |

 8) Health Physicists

 A) During the design, development and planning of operation of a low-level radioactive waste disposal facility, the full time services of a health physicist will be required to establish compliance with the requirements of 32 Ill.
 Adm.
-Code 310, 330, 341, 400, and 601.
-The health physicist will be responsible for developing and implementing an environmental monitoring plan, preparing an emergency response plan, and assisting the contractor in the design and development of a disposal facility which incorporates the best available technology which is economically reasonable, technologically feasible and environmentally sound.
-(Section 6 of The Act) In order to assure that the health physicist available to the contractor is competent to fulfill these responsibilities, the contractor selected must have a health physicist whose services will be dedicated to the project and who meets one of the following:
+Code 310, 330, 341, 400 and 601.
+The health physicist will be responsible for developing and implementing an environmental monitoring plan, preparing an emergency response plan, and assisting the contractor in the design and development of a disposal facility that incorporates the best available management technologies that are economically reasonable, technologically feasible and environmentally sound.
+In order to assure that the health physicist available to the contractor is competent to fulfill these responsibilities, the contractor selected must have a health physicist whose services will be dedicated to the project and who meets one of the following:

-i) Is certified by the American Board of Health Physics, 800 W. Parkdrive, Suite 400, McLean, Va., 22102, in accordance with that organizations standards for certification in effect on January 1, 1988.
-A copy of these standards is available from the Department;
+i) Is certified by the American Board of Health Physics, 1313 Dolley Madison Blvd., Suite 402, McLean VA 22101, in accordance with that organization's standards for certification in effect in November 2011.
+A copy of these standards is available from the Agency;

 ii) Holds a Doctorate (Ph.D.) in health physics, medical radiological physics or physics, and has at least three years of applied radiation protection experience; or